Important information about the program and this agreement

 - We make every effort to include all relevant merchant codes in our rewards categories.
 However, even though a merchant or some of the items that it sells may appear to fit within a rewards category, the merchant may not have a merchant code in that category.
 When this occurs, purchases with that merchant won’t qualify for rewards offers on purchases in that category.

 - We don’t control the assignment of these codes and are not responsible for the codes used by merchants.
 When you use your Card to make a purchase, we’re provided an MCC for that purchase.
 We group similar merchant codes into categories for purposes of identifying your spend category.
 Sometimes you may expect a purchase to fit within a rewards category as recognized by Trovy, but if the code assigned to the merchant wasn’t grouped into that category, your purchase amount will not be included in the spend for that billing cycle.
+For example, your purchase amount would not be included in the restaurant category for purchases at a restaurant located within a retailer if the restaurant is assigned a “retailer” code instead of a “restaurant” code.
+Please also note – purchases made through mobile/wireless technology may not be included in the anticipated category depending on how the technology is set up to process the purchase.
+We reserve the exclusive right to determine in which category purchases are placed.

 Highest Spend Categories: